Let’s Talk

 PlaceHolder

-1. Ensure proper Experience Editor support by configuring Sitecore placeholder settings.
-Placeholder settings allow specifications such as which areas are available for editing and where certain components can be used.
+1. Ensure that there is proper support for the Experience Editor by configuring the Sitecore placeholder settings.
+The placeholder settings will allow specifications such as the areas that are available for editing and where the certain components can be used.

-2. In Placeholder, if configured properly, it allows control fields value.
-It’s important in EE.
+2. In the Placeholder, if it is configured properly, it allows you to control the field values.
+This is important in the Experience Editor.

 Search/Solr

-1. If you have large data to get use SOLR only.
-If you use GetChildern() method it will load the page performance.
+1. If you have a large data to get, then use SOLR only.
+If you are using the GetChildern() method, it will load the page performance for you.

-2. User proper SOLR Query and facets for filtering.
+2. Use the proper SOLR query and factes for filtering.

-3. Sitecore provides default master and web index.
-But if you want to search specific blogs/news/events etc please create new custom indexes.
+3. Sitecore also provides a default master and web index but if you want to search specific blogs/news/events/ etc then please create new custom indexes.

-4. Implement “Switch on rebuild” strategy with Solr.
-This practice helps make sure that website search is not affected when a full re-index is performed.
-By default, Sitecore drops the entire index first in such cases and starts gradually rebuilding it; if the website implementation relies on search indexes, the user experience can be negatively impacted to the point of a site outage.
+4. Now, implement the “Switch on rebuild” strategy with SOLR.
+This practise will help you in making sure that the website search is not affected when there is a full re-index being performed.
+By default, Sitecore will drop the entire index first in such a case and start gradually rebuilding it.
+If the website implementation is relying on the search indexes, the user experience can also get negatively impacted to the point of a site outage.

 Serialization and Deployment:

-1. Data templates and renderings should be serialized by TDS/Unicorn and never be promoted by Sitecore packages.
-Some exceptions do apply.
+1. The data templates and the renderings should be serialized by the TDS/Unicorn and should never be promoted through the Sitecore packages.
+Some exceptions can of course be made.

-2. If Sitecore package is needed for a deployment, that package should be referred and tested by another developer.
-Instructions should be written so the deployment of the package is done consistently across environments.
-That package should not change after once it starts moving through DEV otherwise DEV should be refreshed to prove out the next package.
+2. If there is a need for the Sitecore package for deployment, then that package should be referred to and tested by another developer.
+There should also be instructions given so that the deployment can be consistent.
+That package should not change once it has started moving through the DEV otherwise the DEV should be refreshed to prove out the next package.

-In cases of deprecation of a legacy rendering, the developer should provide a Sitecore package to update content and instructions for the sandbox environments for all developers.
-We should avoid breaking sandbox for ongoing development.
+In the cases of deprecation of a legacy rendering, the developer should provide a Sitecore package to update the content and also provide instructions for the sandbox environments for all the developers.
+The breaking of the sandbox for the ongoing development should be avoided.

 YOU MAY ALSO LIKE